smandaRH/DevOps_Assignments/AWS/IAM/README.md

 ![image](https://user-images.githubusercontent.com/88205562/227506739-e6acc69b-bd04-4683-ad5b-60b788a2483b.png)

 I have granted full access to EC2, but I found an error. couldn't resolve it.
-Any suggestions, please?
+Any suggestions to solve this.